cameronlxu/Leetcode-Tracker/README.md

 The main focus is allowing the users to input the link of the completed problem and the bot will store that information in a database which can be viewed at a later time.
 With this, users will to see their current progress - whether a statistical overview or a full view list of all the problems he/she has completed separated by category & chronological order.
 Lastly to "game-ify" their experience, there is a ranking system that compares against the Total/Easy/Medium/Hard problem count completed amongst all users.

 On the technical side, the discord bot uses JavaScript on the front end to interact with the user and the code is hosted on [Oracle Cloud Infrastructure Compute Service](https://docs.oracle.com/en-us/iaas/Content/Compute/Concepts/computeoverview.htm) through a Virtual Machine.
 The process of the bot is kept alive using a daemon process manager: [pm2](https://pm2.keymetrics.io).
 The backend is entirely made up of [Amazon Web Services](https://aws.amazon.com), more specifically [API Gateway](https://aws.amazon.com/api-gateway/?nc2=type_a), [Lambda](https://aws.amazon.com/lambda/?nc2=type_a), & [DynamoDB](https://aws.amazon.com/dynamodb/?nc2=type_a).
-The bot makes API calls to either create, update, or retrieve data hosted in the NoSQL database.
+The bot makes API calls to either create, update, or retrieve data stored in the NoSQL database.

 ### Current Requirements
-- [x] User can use the /create command to only create an account (once)
+- [x] `/create` to only create an account (once)
-- [x] User can use the /complete command to input the link of the newly completed problem which will add to their problems completed
+- [x] `/complete` to input the link of the newly completed problem which will add to their problems completed
-- [x] User can use the /progress command to retrieve their data in a statistical overview or problem list layout
+- [x] `/progress` to retrieve their data in a statistical overview or problem list layout
-- [x] User can use the /ranking command to view the rankings (problem count) based on a difficulty chosen: Easy, Medium, Hard, Total
+- [x] `/ranking` to view the rankings (problem count) based on a difficulty chosen: Easy, Medium, Hard, Total
-- [x] User can use the /help command to see what the Leetcode Tracker bot is along with its functionalities
+- [x] `/help` to see what the Leetcode Tracker bot is along with its functionalities
-- [x] The bot will respond to user commands with an [embed](https://discordjs.guide/popular-topics/embeds.html#embed-preview)
+- [x] Responses are in an [embed](https://discordjs.guide/popular-topics/embeds.html#embed-preview) format

 ### Future TODO List
 - [ ] User can start/end a session that other users can join, which will also have it's own ranking while the session is active
     - Problems completed here will also contribute to the user's overall progress
+- [ ] `/progress list` response message will have a multi-page embed
+    - Once users complete many problems, the response message will eventually become too long.
+This will combat that problem by maintaining a certain embed size
+    - An example can be seen [here on a stackoverflow question](https://stackoverflow.com/questions/60691780/how-do-you-make-embed-pages-in-discord-js)

 ----------